Considering rollback after upgrading an Aurora cluster using the RDS B/G Deployments feature

 • Creating a Green (MySQL 8.0) cluster using the Blue/Green Deployments feature

-• Extend the binlog retention period to 7 days on both the Green (MySQL 8.0) and Blue (MySQL 5.7) clusters.
+• Increase the binlog retention period to 7 days on both the Green (MySQL 8.0) and Blue (MySQL 5.7) clusters.

-How to replicate in the reverse direction from Green (MySQL 8.0) to Blue (MySQL 5.7)
+How to reverse replicate from Green (MySQL 8.0) to Blue (MySQL 5.7)

 overview